mesonepigreco/AtomicSymmetries.jl/README.md

 ## Filter symmetries

-It is possible to filter symmetries that are not compatible with a given external perturbation.
+It is possible to filter symmetries incompatible with a given external perturbation.
 At this stage, only linear perturbations are supported.
 For example, to filter the symmetries that are not compatible with a perturbation along the x direction, one can use